sevenecks/lambda-moo-programming/tutorials/toaststunt-programmers-guide.md

 To prevent a maliciously- or incorrectly-written MOO program from running forever and monopolizing the server, limits are placed on the running time of every task.
 One limit is that no task is allowed to run longer than a certain number of seconds; command and server tasks get five seconds each while other tasks get only three seconds.
 This limit is, in practice, rarely reached.
 The reason is that there is also a limit on the number of operations a task may execute.

-//TODO: confirm this is the correct info for ToastCore

 The server counts down _ticks_ as any task executes.
 Roughly speaking, it counts one tick for every expression evaluation (other than variables and literals), one for every `if`, `fork` or `return` statement, and one for every iteration of a loop.
 If the count gets all the way down to zero, the task is immediately and unceremoniously aborted.
-By default, command and server tasks begin with an store of 30,000 ticks; this is enough for almost all normal uses.
-Forked, suspended, and reading tasks are allotted 15,000 ticks each.
+By default, command and server tasks begin with a store of 60,000 ticks; this is enough for almost all normal uses.
+Forked, suspended, and reading tasks are allotted 30,000 ticks each.

 These limits on seconds and ticks may be changed from within the database, as can the behavior of the server after it aborts a task for running out; see the chapter on server assumptions about the database for details.

 Because queued tasks may exist for long periods of time before they begin execution, there are functions to list the ones that you own and to kill them before they execute.
 These functions, among others, are discussed in the following section.

-ToastStunt has a configuration option in options.h for `DEFAULT_LAG_THRESHOLD` which is set to `5.0` and x when exceeded, the server will make a note in the server log and call `#0:handle_lagging_task` with arguments: {callers, execution time}.
-This can be overridden on `$server_options.task_lag_threshold`.
+Some server functions, when given large or complicated amounts of data, may take a significant amount of time to complete their work.
+When this happens, the MOO can't process any other player input or background tasks and users will experience lag.
+To help diagnose the causes of lag, ToastStunt provides the `DEFAULT_LAG_THRESHOLD` option in options.h (which can be overridden in the database.
+See the Server Assumptions About the Database section).
+When a running task exceeds this number of seconds, the server will make a note in the server log and call the verb `#0:handle_lagging_task()` with the arguments: `{callers, execution time}`.
+Callers will be a `callers()`-style list of every verb call leading up to the lagging verb, and execution time will be the total time it took the verb to finish executing.
+This can help you gauge exactly what verb is causing the problem.

+> Note: Depending on your system configuration, FG_SECONDS and BG_SECONDS may not necessarily correspond to actual seconds in real time.
+They often measure CPU time.
+This is why your verbs can lag for several seconds in real life and still not raise an 'out of seconds' error."

 ### Working with Anonymous Objects